Casablanca

 More about Chefchaouen

-The city of chefchaouen was founded in 1471 as a small kasbah by Ali ibn Rashid al-Alami, a descendant of Abd al-Salam ibn Mashish al-Alami and Idris I. Al-Alami The name "Chefchaouen" is a berber origin, derived from the word isakon or echaouen which means 'the horns', and the word chef which means 'look at'.
-Chefchaouen thus means 'look at the horns', reflecting the two mountain peaks overlooking the area.
-Nowadays, Chefchaouen is known as "the Blue Pearl" of Morocco, known for its traditional houses painted in blue and white.The city is also called "Chaouen" by the inhabitants of the northern region .
-Beautifully perched beneath the raw peaks of the Rif mountains, Chefchaouen is one of the prettiest towns in Morocco, an artsy, blue-washed mountain village that feels like its own world.
-While tourism has definitely taken hold, the balance between ease and authenticity is just right.
-The old medina is a delight of Moroccan and Andalusian influence with red-tiled roofs, bright-blue buildings and narrow lanes converging on busy Plaza Uta El Hammam and its restored kasbah. the town has rapidly gentrified and offers a range of quality accommodation .what an amazing place that you should not miss , come on with moroccometaadventures you will get the best of the country dont hestate to contact us.
+The city of Chefchaouen was founded in 1471 as a small kasbah by Ali ibn Rashid al-Alami, a descendant of Abd al-Salam ibn Mashish al-Alami and Idris I. Al-Alami The name "Chefchaouen" originates from Berber.
+The Berber word isakon or echaouen which means 'the horns', The word chef which means 'look at'.
+Therefore, Chefchaouen thus means 'look at the horns' referring to the two mountain peaks overlooking the area.
+Nowadays, "the Blue Pearl" of Morocco, is known for its traditional houses painted in blue and white.
+Beautifully perched beneath the two peaks of the Rif mountains, Chefchaouen is one of the prettiest towns in Morocco, an artsy, blue-washed mountain village that feels like its own world.
+While tourism has taken hold, the balance between ease and authenticity is just right.
+The old medina is a delight of Moroccan and Andalusian influence with red-tiled roofs, bright-blue buildings and narrow lanes converging on the busy Plaza Uta El Hammam and its restored kasbah.
+Chefchaouen is an amazing town that you should not miss.
+Come on a tour with Morocco Meta Adventures to see the best of the country.

 More about Fez (Fes)